clearmatics/ion/README.md

 * State Validation
 * State Transition Verification

+The two core layers of the Ion framework will need different implementations for each method/mechanism by which validation and verification can be achieved across two interoperating systems.
+The two layers, validation and state verification, are analogous to the functions of current systems, consensus and state transition respectively.
+Thus the Ion framework aims to provide interfaces to make interoperation between any ledger governed by any consensus mechanism with another through the development of such interfaces.

 #### State Validation

 In order for two systems or chains to interoperate there must be some notion of the passing of state between the systems.
 The passing of this state ideally must be trustless and thus the State Validation layer handles this.
 It's purpose is to provide a mechanism by which passed state is checked for validity and correctness.
 Since we draw dependence on the state of another system to trigger arbitrary code execution we must ensure that any state that is passed is indeed correct.